Hands Across the Sea is dedicated

 There are companies, foundations, and organizations in the Eastern Caribbean and in the U.S. that think like we do—that all children should have access to great new books and lending libraries, and that gains in child literacy should be sustained.
 We work with hands-on local groups, including chapters of Rotary International and grass-roots island nonprofits, and we receive funding from foundations and companies (below) that believe building a brighter future for Caribbean kids is an excellent investment.
 The Hands mission also receives tremendous support from a number of private foundations that wish to remain quietly in the background.

 The Sandals Foundation, the corporate responsibility arm of legendary Sandals Resorts, accomplishes a tremendous amount of good in the Caribbean.
 The Sandals Foundation brings medical assistance to those in need, is a leading light in environmental programs, and makes all sorts of community and educational programs possible in disadvantaged areas.
 In their initial partnering with Hands, the Sandals Foundation adopted six St. Lucia schools of our 2013-2014 Hands Wish Lists with outstanding funding for much-needed brand new books and metal library shelving (termite proof!).
-We're looking forward to working with the Sandals Foundation in St. Lucia, Antigua, and Grenada as they adopt more and more schools.
+Every year since, the Sandals Foundation has supported more and more schools across St. Lucia, Antigua, and Grenada.

 Mill Reef Fund